 Use and Durability Safety Issues

-Even though ceramic nonstick cookware is considered more durable and safer than PTFE nonstick cookware, there are actually several issues associated with it.
+Even though ceramic nonstick cookware is considered more durable and safer than PTFE nonstick cookware, there are several issues associated with it.

 Short Life Span